Hoju719/Amero/README.md

-An american privacy crypto curency, Amero is the future of american wealth. untraceable and strictly cpu minable.
+Amero is the future of finance.
+Amero is a privacy crypto curency, untraceable and strictly cpu minable.